akshitgoyal/NLP-Research-Project/README.md

 The results of the crawler are also present in the directory as csv files.

+All the major code is located in `spyders` folder.
+The other files are irrelevant to this project and can be used to extend the code if required to integrate with a specific application.

 # How to install

 `Pre-requisites`: Python3.0 or higher must be installed in your computer and included in the $PATH.